ravan/mockroservice/README.md

-# Mockroservice
+# MockroService

-Application to simulate a microservice to be used in observability workshop scenarios.
+Simulate a microservice for observability demos.
-Stitch together microservice topologies controlling each mockroservice to mimic a desired behaviour.
+Stitch together application topologies controlling each MockroService to mimic a desired behaviour.

 ## Features

-- Ability to memory stress app
+- Memory stress
-- Ability to stress and load the computer system using [stress-ng](https://manpages.ubuntu.com/manpages/focal/man1/stress-ng.1.html)
+- Stress and load the computer system using [stress-ng](https://manpages.ubuntu.com/manpages/focal/man1/stress-ng.1.html)
-- Ability to define Rest Endpoints and route them to call other rest services in other mockroservices
+- Define rest endpoints with ability to route them to other MockroServices
-- Ability to define latency and error rate
+- Define latency and error rate
+- OpenTelemetry support

 ## Sample Config